What is Cervical Radiculopathy?

 Some people have neck pain that may radiate into the shoulder and arm.
 This type of pain is often caused by an injury near the root of a spinal nerve.
 A nerve root injury is sometimes referred to as a “pinched” nerve.
 The medical term for this condition is cervical radiculopathy.

 Causes of Cervical Radiculopathy

-As disks age, they lose height and begin to bulge.
+As disks in the spine age, they lose height and begin to bulge.
 They also lose water content and become stiffer and the vertebrae move closer together.
-The body sees the collapsed disk as a possible weak area and responds by forming more bone — called spurs — around the disk to strengthen it.
+The uneven pressure being put on the spine joints, called facets, become arthritic and start to have bone growth — called spurs — around the disk to strengthen it.
 The bone spurs that form also contribute to the stiffening of the spine.
-Bone spurs may also narrow the area of the foramen and pinch the nerve root.
+Bone spurs may also cause a condition called foraminal stenosis by narrowing the area of the foramen and pinch the nerve root.

 The disk changes that occur with age are often called arthritis or spondylosis.
 It is important to keep in mind that all these changes are “normal” and they occur in everyone.
 In fact, if MRI scans were performed on all people aged 50 or older, nearly half of the scans would show worn disks and pinched nerves that do not cause painful symptoms.
 The cause of cervical radiculopathy that causes some patients to have symptoms and others not is unknown.